akapur99/yelp_data_analysis/README.md

-CS89 Final Project: Analyzing Yelp Review Data
+# CS89 Final Project: Analyzing Yelp Review Data

 Abhimanyu Kapur, Nitasha Kochar, Evalyn Li

 Note: My (Abhimanyu) contribution to this project was the data sampling, cleaning, pre-processing and classification+visualization.
+Most of the data files (including the sampled and processed files) were too large to upload on github, but the original datasets can be found on the [Yelp Dataset Challenge page](https://www.yelp.com/dataset).
+Using the *business* dataset, you can test our analyses and results.

 ## Introduction